robst/the_gardener/README.md

 # TheGardener

 TheGardener helps you to versionize your seed files.
-If you need to separate seedings, this gem could be helpfull for you.
+If you need to separate seedings from migrations, this gem could be helpfull for you.

-TheGardener generates seed files filed under `db/seeds` and stores which seed allready be done. it's the same procedure like migrations.
+TheGardener generates simple seed files filed under `db/seeds` and stores which seed allready be executed. it's the same procedure like migrations.

 ## Installation